budarin/babel-preset-perf/README.md

 ## Troubleshooting

-A tragedy may happen - one of the packages in your dependencies produces arrays with holes/sparse arrays (hopefully not your code!?) - in this case, the trasformations may not produce the result that is expected (it all depends on the array's methods - they turn out to handle holes differently!
+A tragedy may happen - one of the packages in your dependencies produces arrays with holes (I hope not your code!?) - in this case, the trasformations may not produce the result that is expected (it all depends on the array methods - they turn out to process holes differently)!

-The question arises in detecting this negligent developer, his package and excluding him and his package from preset processing.
+The Troubleshooting technique is as follows:

+-   collect a list of used modules from npm
+-   filtering this list using `include` to find those that give the wrong result
+-   then filtering the list of transformations - find which transformations for each of these modules lead to failures
+-   study the module code to understand what the problem is

 First you need to modify the rule for webpack so that you can get a list of modules imported from node_modules

 ```js